My Research

 High-Welfare Equilibrium Selection via Behavior Regularization

-Accepted at AAMAS GAIW 2025 and ICML 2025 (Poster)
+Presented at AAMAS GAIW 2025 and ICML 2025 (Poster)

 This project extends PSRO to skew strategy exploration towards high-welfare equilibria.
 Drawing inspiration from behavior regularization in offline RL, Ex2PSRO (Espresso) skews best-responses towards behavior described by a dataset of trajectories gathered during online exploration.